 - Wildlife Viewing

-The Old Mulkey Meetinghouse is a log church erected in 1804, making it the oldest freestanding log meeting houses in the Commonwealth.
+The Old Mulkey Meetinghouse is a log church erected in 1804, making it the oldest freestanding log meetinghouse in the Commonwealth.
 Adjacent to the Old Mulkey Meetinghouse is a pioneer cemetery with the graves of many Revolutionary War soldiers, Kentucky pioneers and Hannah Boone (Daniel’s sister).
-If you’re interested in learning about the past, the cemetery with its interpretative signage should satisfy your quest.
-The park’s numerous picnic areas, playground and gift shop offer additional opportunities for fun.
+If you’re interested in learning about the past, you will enjoy the many interpretative panels located throughout the cemetery.
+The park’s numerous picnic areas, playground, hiking trail and gift shop.
+GPS coordinates are 36.677962, -85.703984.

 Things to Do

 Basketball court and 4-square for public use.